 An introduction to the science of biology, emphasizing a comparative study of the diversity of life forms.
 Topics include cell biology, energetics, metabolism, sexual reproduction, development, physiology, and animal behavior.
 May apply toward the Level I Core Curriculum requirement in science.
 (Credit cannot be earned for both BIO 1203 and BIO 1103.)
 [TCCN: BIOL 1306.]

 1212 Laboratory Investigations in Biology

 Introduction to the tools, techniques, and topics of modern experimental biology.
-May apply toward the Level I Core Curriculum requirement in science.
 (Formerly BIO 1112.
 Credit cannot be earned for both BIO 1212 and BIO 1112.)
 [TCCN: BIOL 1106.]

 1223 Biology II